markqvist/reticulum_website/source/start.md

 All tools, including `rnx` and `rncp`, work reliably and well even over very low-bandwidth links like LoRa or Packet Radio.

+## Programs Using Reticulum
+If you want to quickly get an idea of what Reticulum can do, take a look at the following resources.

+- For an off-grid, encrypted and resilient mesh communications platform, see [Nomad Network](https://github.com/markqvist/NomadNet)
+- The Android, Linux and macOS app [Sideband](https://github.com/markqvist/sideband) has a graphical interface and focuses on ease of use.
+- [LXMF](https://github.com/markqvist/lxmf) is a distributed, delay and disruption tolerant message transfer protocol built on Reticulum

 ## Dependencies
 The installation of the default `rns` package requires the dependencies listed below.
 Almost all systems and distributions have readily available packages for these dependencies, and when the `rns` package is installed with `pip`, they will be downloaded and installed as well.